RAAbbott/abbottartistry/README.md

 # abbottartistry
 Website for Abbott Artistry

-This was my very first web development project I completed: a website for my wife's macrame business, Abbott Artistry.
+This was one of my very first web development projects I completed: a website for my wife's macrame business, Abbott Artistry.
 I initially created it using just HTML and CSS, but added more functionality and other things such as smooth scrolling with JavaScript.
 Before starting the project, I created a wireframe to use as a guide throughout development.